 Statutory Maternity Leave shall be granted by the Board in accordance with the provisions of the Employment Standards Act and any other Federal or Provincial statutes.
-A copy of the Act shall be retained on file at the District Office and shall be available upon request.
+A copy of the Act Part 6, Section 50 is available online and the link can be provided in an email upon request from the Human Resources Department.

-b) Extended Maternity Leave

-- i) Employees granted Short-term Maternity Leave and who opt not to return to work at the expiration of that leave may apply for Extended Maternity Leave of up to an additional six (6) months. - ii) The written application for Extended Maternity Leave must be filed prior to taking Maternity Leave or must reach the Board Office at least twenty (20) working days before the expiration of the Short-term Maternity Leave.
-The application must state the period of Extended Maternity Leave requested and the date the employee intends to return to work. - iii) During Extended Maternity Leave, the employee may continue on benefit plans but will reimburse the District for the cost of the premiums. - iv) The employee shall notify the Board at least four (4) weeks prior to return to work.
+- b) Extended Maternity Leave - i) Employees granted Short-term Maternity Leave and who opt not to return to work at the expiration of that leave may apply for Extended Maternity Leave of up to an additional six (6) months. - ii) The written application for Extended Maternity Leave must be filed prior to taking Maternity Leave or must reach the Board Office at least twenty (20) working days before the expiration of the Short-term Maternity Leave.
+The application must state the period of Extended Maternity Leave requested and the date the employee intends to return to work. - iii) The above language is separate from the Extended Parental Benefits through Canada Employment Insurance. - iv) During Extended Maternity Leave, the employee may continue on benefit plans but will reimburse the District for the cost of the premiums. - v) The employee shall notify the Board at least four (4) weeks prior to return to work.
 The Board shall place the employee in the position held at the commencement of the leave.
-If the position has been abolished, the employee may exercise her bumping rights. - where the mother dies before or following the birth of the child or she becomes disabled and a male employee qualifies for benefits under the Employment Insurance Act (spousal maternity benefits) the provisions of this Article shall, upon request, be granted to him.
+If the position has been abolished, the employee may exercise her bumping rights. - vi) Where the mother dies before or following the birth of the child or she becomes disabled and a male employee qualifies for benefits under the Employment Insurance Act (spousal maternity benefits) the provisions of this Article shall, upon request, be granted to him.

-c) Supplemental Unemployment Benefits on Maternity Leave
+c) Supplemental Employment Benefits on Maternity Leave

 When a pregnant employee takes a Maternity Leave to which she is entitled pursuant to the Employment Standards Act, and Sec.
-7 of this Article, the Board shall pay the employee ninety percent (90%) of her normal weekly salary for the first (1st) two (2) weeks of the leave.
+7 of this Article, the Board shall pay the employee ninety percent (90%) of her normal weekly salary for the first (1st) one (1) week of the leave.
+If the employee is not eligible for Employment Insurance, the Board shall pay the employee ninety percent (90%) for her normal salary for the second week of the leave.

-d) Maternity Supplemental Unemployment Benefit Plan:
+d) Maternity Supplemental Employment Benefit Plan:

-- i) The objective of the plan is to supplement the Employment Insurance benefits received by an employee for temporary unemployment caused by Maternity Leave as prescribed herein. - ii) An employee may not use sick leave during Maternity Leave if the MAT-SUB plan has been accessed for that leave. - iii) The employee must apply for Employment Insurance benefits before the MAT-SUB becomes payable. - iv) An employee disentitled or disqualified from receiving E.I. benefits is not eligible for MAT-SUB. - v) The maximum benefit level paid under this plan, including E.I. benefits and the supplemental amount is sixty percent (60%) of the employee's normal weekly salary for fifteen (15) weeks.
+- The objective of the plan is to supplement the Employment Insurance benefits received by an employee for temporary unemployment caused by Maternity Leave as prescribed herein. - ii) An employee may not use sick leave during Maternity Leave if the MAT-SUB plan has been accessed for that leave. - iii) The employee must apply for Employment Insurance benefits before the MAT-SUB becomes payable. - iv) An employee disentitled or disqualified from receiving E.I. benefits is not eligible for MAT-SUB. - v) The maximum benefit level paid under this plan, including E.I. benefits and the supplemental amount is ninety percent (90%) of the employees normal weekly salary for one (1) week and then sixty percent (60%) of the employee's normal weekly salary for fifteen (15) weeks.
 It is understood that in any week, the total amount of MAT-SUB, unemployment insurance gross benefits and other insurable earnings received by the employee will not exceed ninety percent (90%) of the employee's normal weekly earnings. - vi) The maximum number of weeks for which MAT-SUB is payable during a Maternity Leave-of-Absence is seventeen (17), including the two (2) week waiting period.